Things You're Just Supposed to Know

 (pic by GRD)

 That is J. and G. Meakin, Romantic England Red.
-Meakin is another venerable English pottery manufacturer.
-Ironically, Romantic England
+Meakin was another well-known English pottery

 By way of contrast, here's an example of Romantic England Blue: